tymyrddin/tymyrddin.github.io/_pages/about.md

 If you are looking for third-party independents for security research and analysis or for [audits, pentesting, red teaming or colourful campaigning](https://github.com/tymyrddin/orchard/wiki/Types-of-pentesting), you have come to the right place!

+We are a group of varying composition.
+Some are old hands, some want to learn hacking, others want to find solutions for new problems.Some are old hands, some want to learn pentesting/red teaming, others want to find solutions to new problems.
+All do it on an independent basis.

+Our preferred clients are:

+* (W)HRD, Land, Nature and Earth rights defenders.
+* Small NGO organisations which are working to protect freedoms as described in the ICCPR and/or digital privacy as described in the GDPR.
+* Small businesses and independents with a focus on autonomy enhancing products and services, for example on passing on permaculture practices or on supporting equally privileged, equipotent participants in collaborative goals.

-We also learn fast and are updating our (relatively) ancient programming and computer science skills for the current internet time-space.
-We're currently out in space for building sites with JavaScript and/or Ruby, and Data Science with Python.
+We're currently out in space for building sites with JavaScript and/or Ruby, and researching and doing some Data Science with Python.

 If you wish to know more, [contact us](https://tymyrddin.space/#contact-us).